Flu Season: It's Here, What Should I Do?

-The "flu" is what we all call an infection caused by influenza virus.
+The "flu" is an infection caused by the influenza virus.
 This is usually an illness of the nose, throat and lungs.
 It comes every year to our communities usually from December to March.
 It can cause mild to severe illness, and at times can lead to death especially in people who are elderly, very young, or have other illnesses.
 The best way to prevent the flu is by getting a flu shot each fall.

 Symptoms of flu include: